-An advisor can be any individual selected by the accused student, witness, or alleged victim of violence including, but not limited to, another student, a friend, an IUP faculty, staff member, or administrator, a family member, or an attorney.
+An advisor can be any individual selected by student, including, but not limited to, another student, a friend, an IUP faculty, staff member, or administrator, a family member, or an attorney.

 What is the role of an advisor?

 An advisor’s role is to provide support for a student.
-According to The Source: A Student Policy Guide, “The advisor may consult and interact privately with the accused student, or alleged victim(s) during student conduct proceedings.
-The advisor is not permitted, however, to represent the accused student or alleged victim(s).”
+According to the Code of Student Conduct and Procedures, the advisor may consult and interact privately with the student during student conduct proceedings.
+However, the advisor is not permitted to have a verbal role in the proceedings.

-What happens if an advisor does not act within the expectations outlined for him/her?
+What happens if an advisor does not act within the outlined limitations?

-A hearing officer or student conduct board chairperson will request that the advisor comply with the expectations and warn him/her that if the noncompliance persists, the advisor will be required to remove himself/herself from the hearing.
+A hearing officer will request that the advisor comply with the limitations and warn him/her that, if the noncompliance persists, the advisor will be required to remove himself/herself from the hearing.